-- Continued the Board of Institutional Review (BIR) Site Visit Trainings that resulted in approximately 97 additional individuals trained in 2020-21 and available for accreditation site visits in the future. - Continued to implement an extensive technical assistance program of weekly office hours, webinars, and one-on-one assistance with programs. - Continued to use feedback from the Program Review process for site visit teams. - Continued to implement a system of surveying program completers, employers, and master teacher/mentors and using these survey results to inform team decisions about programs. - Continued to implement and refine the annual Accreditation Data System. - Began including performance assessment (CalTPA and CalAPA) data in the accreditation data dashboards. - Continued to refine and develop additional data dashboards using data available from the Accreditation Data System, surveys, and performance assessments for use by institutions, programs, and accreditation site visit teams for the institutions and programs they are reviewing. - Implemented improvements to the Initial Program Approval process to more closely mirror the Program Review process.
+- Continued the Board of Institutional Review Site Visit Trainings that resulted in approximately 97 additional individuals trained and available for accreditation site visits in the future. - Continued to implement an extensive technical assistance program of weekly office hours, webinars, and one on one assistance with programs. - Continued to use feedback from the Program Review process for site visit teams. - Continued to use implement a system of surveying program completers, employers, and master teacher/mentors and using these survey results from to inform team decisions about programs. - Continued to implement and refine the Annual Accreditation Data system. - Continued to refine and develop additional data dashboards, using data available from the accreditation data system, surveys, and performance assessments for use by institutions, programs and accreditation site visit teams for the institutions and programs they are reviewing. - Implemented improvements to the Initial Program Approval process to more closely mirror the Program Review process.